deis/builder/README.md

 If you don't have Docker installed, please go to https://www.docker.com/ to install it.

-After you have those dependencies, build your code with `make build` and execute unit tests with `make test`.
+After you have those dependencies, grab Go dependencies with `make bootstrap`, build your code with `make build` and execute unit tests with `make test`.

 ## Native Go Development Environment